alexinslc/chirp-wood/README.md

    - Enable Google as a sign-in method.

 3. **Create Firestore Collections:**

+   **a.
+Users Collection:**
-   - In the Firebase Console, go to Firestore Database and create a collection named `posts`.
+   - In the Firebase Console, go to Firestore Database.
+   - Click "Start Collection" and name it `users`.
+   - Set the document ID to the user’s UID (this will be automatically managed by the code).
+   - Each user document should include the following fields:
+     - `displayName`: string
+     - `email`: string
+     - `profilePicUrl`: string
+     - `createdAt`: timestamp

+   **b.
+Posts Collection:**
+   - Create another collection named `posts`.
+   - Each post document should include the following fields:
+     - `content`: string
+     - `displayName`: string
+     - `profilePicUrl`: string
+     - `createdAt`: timestamp
+     - `uid`: string (the UID of the user who created the post)

 4. **Add Firebase Config to Your Project:**
    - In the Firebase Console, navigate to Project Settings.